 Wow.

-Unfortunately as earlier mentioned, researching and then subsequently publishing the research costs a LOT of money.
 Hopefully Dr.Hielm-Björkman and her team can secure enough funding to get this study out soon.

 Scientific Studies on The Benefits of Fresh, Lightly Cooked / Raw Diets